LOCATION

 Luckily the other half survived as old-growth.
 On tour we will explore forest of both natural and anthropogenic origin to show how old-growth differs from the anthropogenic landscapes elsewhere in Europe.

-Logging in the forest has now ceased.
+Logging here has now ceased.
 In time, the areas transformed by forestry over the 20th century will become old-growth once again.
 The tour will examine these natural rewilding experiments, showing how quickly forest damaged by loggers can return to nature.

 A forest that informs